chile4coding/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # It must be in that file
 # Count that word
 # Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+# Display all the lines in the file /etc/passwd that do not contain the pattern “bin